ADHD and Risk of Substance Use Disorders: Current Evidence and Prevention

 The long-term effects of untreated ADHD can be significant; it has been linked to higher risks for substance use disorders (SUDs).

-Studies have found that adults who had been diagnosed with ADHD during childhood were more likely to abuse or drugs than those without an ADHD diagnosis.
+Studies have found that adults who had been diagnosed with ADHD during childhood were more likely to abuse alcohol or drugs than those without an ADHD diagnosis.

 The risk may be magnified if individuals with ADHD do not receive appropriate treatment or support.